JohnD26/ImageSimilaritySearchGo/README.md

-Here’s a README with emojis for your project, which explains the setup, usage, and features in a concise and engaging way:

----

 # 📸 Image Similarity Search with Go

 Welcome to **ImageSimilaritySearchGo**!
 This project helps you find the top similar images in a dataset using color histograms and Go’s concurrent processing power! 🚀